Provisional Flag of the Meritocratic Republic of Canada

 Précis

-Article 2 enshrines freedom of inquiry as an absolute extension of thought and expression, rendering inviolable the pursuit of knowledge across all disciplines—history, biology, psychology, medicine, anthropology, genetics, physics, philosophy, religion, and every other field.
-No authority may forbid, restrict, defund, deplatform, penalise, or impede research, publication, teaching, or discussion on grounds of controversy, unorthodoxy, or ideological unacceptability.
-All prior statutes, regulations, codes, and precedents employed to suppress inquiry are abolished forever.
+In an era of institutional capture and enforced orthodoxy that stifles truth and enables catastrophic error, Article 2 enshrines freedom of inquiry as an absolute extension of thought and expression, rendering inviolable the pursuit of knowledge across all disciplines such as history, biology, psychology, medicine, anthropology, genetics, physics, philosophy, religion, and every other field of learning.
+No authority may forbid, restrict, defund, deplatform, penalise, or impede research, publication, teaching, or open discussion on grounds of controversy, unorthodoxy, or ideological unacceptability; all prior statutes, regulations, codes, and precedents employed to suppress inquiry are abolished forever.

 Article 2: Freedom of Inquiry and Redress - Meritocratic Republic of Canada